Have you tried to meditated and you zoned out instead and it turned into a form of dissociation?

 I also use guided meditations, which I found helpful if the voice is calm and soothing.

 The most profound impact on me achieving some form of inner peace was through Holosync meditation (Holosync/Centerpointe).
 I've been using them daily for a couple of years now.
 I highly encourage you to try them.
-There is a link here and to side of the blog.
-If you click that I may get a referral fee.
+There is a link here and if you click that I may get a referral fee.
 Alternatively, you can just google it :)

 On their website you can find out about the technology they use to help your brain change to more relaxed brain wave patterns...